-In addition, we may rely in part on nonclinical, clinical and quality data generated by contract research organizations, or CROs, and other third parties for regulatory submissions for OP-1250.
+In addition, we may rely in part on nonclinical, clinical and quality data generated by CROs and other third parties for regulatory submissions for OP-1250.
 While we have or will have agreements governing these third parties' services, we have limited influence over their actual performance.
 If these third parties do not make data available to us, or, if applicable, make regulatory submissions in a timely manner, our development programs may be significantly delayed, and we may need to conduct additional studies or collect additional data independently.
 In either case, our development costs would increase.